hyperledger/anoncreds-v2-rs/src/vcp/README.md

         -   `Signature`
             -   used to create a proof-of-knowledge
         -   list of `DataValue`
-            -   the values that we used to create the signature
+            -   the values that were used to create the signature
         -   `AccumulatorWitnesses`
             -   set membership witnesses for any accumulators in the requirements (could be none)
         -   `Option<Nonce>`